grammyjs/website/site/docs/guide/api.md

 ```

 Moreover, grammY takes care of numerous technical details to simplify the API usage.
-As an example, some specific properties in some specific methods have to be `JSON.stringify`ed before sending them.
+As an example, some specific properties in some specific methods have to be `JSON.stringify`ed before they are sent.
 This is easy to forget, hard to debug, and it breaks type inference.
 grammY allows you to specify objects consistently across the API, and makes sure that the right properties are serialised on the fly before sending them.